 Stanford is a tiny town located in the state of Montana.
 With a population of 410 people and just one neighborhood, Stanford is the 124th largest community in Montana.

-Unlike some towns, Stanford isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Stanford are a mix of both white- and blue-collar jobs.
+Stanford is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Stanford is a town of service providers, managers, and sales and office workers.
 There are especially a lot of people living in Stanford who work in food service (18.35%), management occupations (12.84%), and business and financial occupations (12.84%).

-Overall, Stanford’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Stanford’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Stanford has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Stanford has few renters and college students.
 But the biggest reason it is quieter in Stanford than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Stanford may be for you.